klasharr/Raspberry-Pi/motion_detection/README.md

 PUSHOVER_MESSAGE = 'Movement detected'
 ```

-GPIO pin set up, the electroncis are very simple.
+GPIO pin set up, the electronics are very simple.

 ```
 PIR_PIN = 18
 LED_PIN = 21
 ```

 This controls programme loop cycle.
-The interval of 1.5 secs helps with over reporting of the PIR sensor which can log movement my times / second.
+The interval of 1.5 secs helps with over reporting of the PIR sensor which can log movement many times / second.

 ```
 LOOP_INTERVAL_IN_SECS = 1.5